microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Remove-MgBetaIdentityB2CUserFlowLanguage](Remove-MgBetaIdentityB2CUserFlowLanguage.md)
 Deletes a userFlowLanguageConfiguration object from a Azure AD B2C user flow.
-Note: You cannot delete languages from an Azure Active Directory user flow.
+Note: You cannot delete languages from an Microsoft Entra user flow.
 This API is available in the following national cloud deployments.

 ### [Remove-MgBetaIdentityB2CUserFlowLanguageDefaultPage](Remove-MgBetaIdentityB2CUserFlowLanguageDefaultPage.md)